mlerner/mlerner.github.io/_posts/2022-07-11-metastable-failures-in-the-wild.md

 ## Metastable Failures in the Wild

-To understand the ocurrence of _metastable failures_, the paper first build a dataset from publicly available data outage reporting tools and community datasets.
+To understand the occurrence of _metastable failures_, the paper first builds a dataset from publicly available data outage reporting tools and community datasets.
 In particular, the authors draw on public information from cloud providers (AWS, Azure, GCP), businesses (IBM, Spotify), and open source projects (Elasticsearch, Apache Cassandra){% sidenote 'outages' "The paper cites a number of great resources that track public postmortems, including [collections on Pinboard](https://pinboard.in/u:peakscale/), [postmortems.info](https://postmortems.info/), and [SRE Weekly](https://sreweekly.com/)."%}.

 The paper then evaluates this dataset for shared characteristics of the failure class, looking for: